blend-os/blend/README.md

 Extract the zip and rename it to electron22

-Go to where you downloaded it

-cd Downloads
+Navigate to Downloads:

+`cd Downloads`

-Copy it to /usr/lib (on mutable systems)
+Copy it to /usr/lib (on mutable systems):

-sudo cp electron22 -R /usr/lib
+`sudo cp electron22 -R /usr/lib`

 On immutable systems, you will need to edit the pkgbuild in blend-pkg to set a different directory

-Go to blend-pkg
+Go to blend-pkg directory:

-cd blend-pkg
+`cd blend-pkg`

-Edit the file with editor of choice
+Edit the file with the editor of choice:

-(text editor) PKGBUILD
+`<text editor> PKGBUILD`

-Edit this line to a directory you can copy to
+Edit the line to your correct directory:

-electronVer="$(sed s/^v// /usr/lib/electron${_electronversion}/version)"
+`electronVer="$(sed s/^v// /usr/lib/electron${_electronversion}/version)"`

 i.e on silverblue /var/usrlocal/lib/electron

-Go back to home
+Navigate back to home:

-cd

-Go to where you downloaded it

-cd Downloads
+`cd  && cd Downloads`

-Then copy to chosen directory
+Then copy the content to the selected directory

-sudo cp electron22 -R /var/usrlocal
+`sudo cp electron22 -R /var/usrlocal`

-Go back to home

-cd

-Go to the blend-pkg folder
+Navigate back to the blend-pkg folder:

-cd blend-pkg
+`cd && cd blend-pkg`

-This is where the guide splits from Arch to non Arch

 ### Installing blend in Arch